 None of these

 Option ‘a’ is incorrect.
-This not the correct answer.
-Please read the entire problem description again to answer this question correctly.
+This is not the correct answer.
+Read the entire problem description again to answer this question correctly.

 Option ‘b’ is incorrect.
-This not the correct answer.
-Please read the entire problem description again to answer this question correctly.
+This is not the correct answer.
+Read the entire problem description again to answer this question correctly.

 Option ‘c’ is correct.
-This command will not run as the mandatory field i.e. the column name followed by the column family is missing.
+This command will not run as the mandatory field, i.e. the column name followed by the column family is missing.

 Option ‘d’ is incorrect.
-This not the correct answer.
-Please read the entire problem description again to answer this question correctly.
+This is not the correct answer.
+Read the entire problem description again to answer this question correctly.

-Video no: 5 Common Operations performed on a HBase table
+Video no: 5 Common Operations performed on an HBase table

 Q1) Pick the command which is not used in HBase?